arangodb/docs-hugo/site/content/3.10/arangograph/oasisctl/create/create-project.md

   -o, --organization-id string   Identifier of the organization to create the project in
 ```

-## Options Inherited From Parent Commands
+## Options inherited from parent commands

 ```
       --endpoint string   API endpoint of the ArangoDB Oasis (default "api.cloud.arangodb.com") --format string     Output format (table|json) (default "table")